Daily Leadership Thought #172 – Leadership Is A Learned Skill

 • Strategic Thinking – Leaders steer the ship in the right direction and have an informed sense of the future.

-• Business DevelopmentYou must know how to position and sell your products/services well to thrive in a competitive marketplace.
+• Business DevelopmentYou must know how to effectively position and sell your products or services to thrive in a competitive marketplace.

-• Operational Efficiency and Effectiveness – Systems and processes need to work properly for the organization to deliver on its customer promises.
+• Operational Efficiency and Effectiveness – Systems and processes must function properly for the organization to fulfill its customer promises.

-I advise my clients to think of themselves as always being in pursuit of an Executive MBA where the teaching never ends, and they never fully achieve the degree.
-The history of business is littered with the failures of innately gifted and talented leaders who never realized their full potential because they were slow to change, didn’t work hard enough at getting smarter, couldn’t think their way out of a problem, or thought they had all the answers.
+I advise my clients to think of themselves as always being in pursuit of an Executive MBA, where the teaching never ends, and they never fully achieve the degree.
+The history of business is littered with the failures of innately gifted and talented leaders who never realized their full potential because they were slow to adapt, didn’t work hard enough to improve, couldn’t think their way out of a problem, or thought they had all the answers.